The Best South Carolina Homeowners Insurance Companies

 *Quotes based on a 10-year-old masonry-style home with no claims in the past five years and a homeowner with good credit.
 Source: South Carolina Department of Insurance.

-Even though Charleston and Myrtle Beach (located in Horry county) are both coastal cities, the premiums differ by thousands of dollars.
-There are a couple explanations for this: First, the average home price in Myrtle Beach is about 49% cheaper than properties in Charleston, where the median home value is $255,600 (the statewide median home value is $149,300).
-Second, Charleston has a lot of historic homes.
-Often older homes can cost more to replace due to building codes and hard-to-find materials.
+Even though Charleston and Myrtle Beach (located in Horry County) are both coastal cities, the premiums differ by thousands of dollars.
+There are a few explanations for this: First, the average home price in Myrtle Beach is about 54% cheaper than that for properties in Charleston.
+Second, Charleston has a lot of historic homes, which can cost more to replace due to building codes and hard-to-find materials.

 Make sure you have flood insurance

 Nationally, the number of homeowners purchasing flood insurance policies has declined.
-This is, in part, due to a price hike in premiums and maps of some high-risk areas being redrawn.
+This is, in part, due to a price hike in premiums and the redrawing of maps of some high-risk areas.
 According to The Post and Courier, “[In South Carolina] in 32 of 46 counties, fewer than 1% of all properties have flood insurance.”
 Consequently, more than 1.6 million households would not be covered in the event of a flood.
-The article goes on to quote South Carolina Department of Insurance Director, Ray Farmer, saying, “As far as I’m concerned, the entire state is in a flood zone, regardless of what the flood maps say.”
+The article goes on to quote the South Carolina Department of Insurance Director, Ray Farmer, as saying, “As far as I’m concerned, the entire state is in a flood zone, regardless of what the flood maps say.”

 South Carolina Homeowners Insurance FAQ

-What are average homeowners insurance rates in South Carolina?
+How much is homeowners insurance in South Carolina?

-South Carolina’s average annual premiums for homeowners insurance are just above the national average — $1,284 per year for an HO-3 policy, compared to $1,173 nationwide.
+South Carolina’s average annual premiums for homeowners insurance are just above the national average — $1,285 per year for an HO-3 policy, compared to $1,173 nationwide.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
-You can use our zip code tool at the top of the page to find your best rates.
+You can use our ZIP code tool at the top of the page to find your best rates.

 How much does flood insurance cost?

-Can I get grant money to flood-proof my home in South Carolina?
+Can I get grant money to flood-proof my home?

 Yes.
 The South Carolina Safe Home Mitigation Grant Program offers up to $5,000 in grant money to individuals in coastal regions looking to strengthen their homes against storms.
-The response was so overwhelming that they filled all available slots, but expect to see applications reopen in fall 2018.
+The response was so overwhelming that they filled all available slots in July 2019.
+However, they are open again, and the next available allocation is anticipated in mid-December 2019.